How Much Salt in Pizza Dough?

 Black Hawaiian Lava Sea Salt is made by infusing pure sea salt with pure, premium quality activated coconut-shell charcoal.
 Black Lava Salt is harvested from the Pacific Ocean using ancient, traditional methods of solar evaporation to collect the salt and its natural trace minerals.

 Accept no substitute for Maldon Sea Salt, because nothing else is quite the same.
 Maldon sea salt flakes are loved by chefs and shoppers the world over.
 It’s the soft flaky texture of the sea salt crystals and the cleanness of the salt flavor they deliver that makes the difference.

-Is there a salt substitute?
+Is there a Salt Substitute for Pizza?

-The role of salt in the pizza-making process is essential to the texture, taste, and overall performance of the pizza dough and the finished crust.
+The role of salt in the pizza dough-making process is essential to the texture, taste, and overall performance of the pizza dough and the finished crust.

 There are various ways to reduce the amount of salt in your dough.
 One method is to reduce the amount of salt added to the mixture.

 If you want to reduce the amount of sodium, various products contain a lower percentage of sodium than fine sea salt.

 - No Salt Original

 As you can see, the role of salt in pizza dough is super powerful.
 When making pizza, the same cooking principle applies.
 You can always add it, but you can’t take it out.
 So, if you use too much salt in your dough, the results might not be expected.